healthdisparities/fulbright-symposium-2021/README.md

 ## About the notebooks

-These notebooks were created for *Fulbright Catedra (August 2021)* and were meant to be used parallel to our presentation slides.
+These notebooks were created for **Fulbright Catedra (August 2021)** and were meant to be used parallel to our presentation slides.
 These notebooks will guide your though most of the functionalities that are discussed during our presentations.

+## About the data

+The raw data required for running the notebooks is present in the `data/` folder.
+Hwever, keeping the space constrains in mind, only the raw VCF files are shared.
+You will have to create the associated PED/BED files for processing manually.
+However, if you need any specific files, please reach out to us on email.